Last Updated on

-An electron microscope is also known as a beam microscope.
-It was invented in 1931, by physicist Ernst Ruska and engineer Max Knoll.
-It uses a beam of electrons to make objects larger and present a more detailed picture.
+The electron microscope was invented in 1931 by the physicist Ernst Ruska and engineer Max Knoll.
+It has become an indispensable tool in microbiology and quality control and assurance.
+It uses a beam of electrons, rather than visible light, as the light source to make objects larger and present a more detailed picture.
 The images are formed by the transmission or scattering of electrons.
-Rather than glass, these feature electromagnetic lenses.
-They are heavier and larger than light microscopes, and operate under a high vacuum.

 Electron microscopes have high magnification ability, up to 1,000,000x.
 They also have high resolving power, about 250x that of a light microscope.
-The image that’s formed provides a good surface view along with internal details, but forms in grayscale.
+The high resolution helps generate highly detailed image that provide excellent insight into the internal structure of cells, but forms in grayscale.
 Rather than being viewed directly by the eyes through an eyepiece, images are viewed on either a zinc sulfate fluorescent screen or a photographic plate.

 Unlike with a light microscope, living processes cannot be viewed.
 In transmission electron microscopy (TEM), you can only view images in 2D.
 If you use scanning electron microscopy (SEM), depth is added to make it seem like a 3D image.